Authors

 Users Leave the Team

-When removing a user from the subscription after someone has left, an admin must transfer the user's shared content to someone else on the team.
-The admin must also choose whether to include the user's personal content in the transfer or let the departing user keep it.
-If the admin wants to transfer the content to a new user and there's no open seat, they can temporarily add the new user as admin.
+If you need to remove a user from the subscription because they have left, you must transfer the user’s shared content to someone else on the team.
+You must also choose whether to include the user’s personal content in the transfer or let the departing user keep it.
+If you want to transfer the content to a new user and there’s no open seat, you can temporarily add the new user as an admin.
 Review this user guide to learn more.

 Users Move to Another Subscription

-A user can take personal content with them when they move to another subscription because that content is linked to their Articulate ID.
+A user’s personal content stays with their Articulate ID when they move to another subscription.
 They can turn any shared content they own into personal content by unsharing or transferring it to their private directory before they leave the current subscription.
-To allow a departing team member to maintain access to their personal content, choose not to include their personal content when prompted during the removal process.
-They'll regain access to their personal content when they join the new team.
-Let us know if we can help through this process.

 Subscriptions Merge

-Having one subscription for everyone on your team lets you fully utilize Articulate 360's collaborative features.
-Contact us at success@articulate.com if you want to combine subscriptions.
-We'll set everything up and ensure your team's content (private and shared) remains intact.
+Having one subscription for everyone on your team lets you fully utilize Articulate 360’s collaborative features.
+Contact us using this form if you want to combine subscriptions.
+We’ll set everything up and ensure your team’s content (private and shared) remains intact.
 Read this article to learn what happens when merging subscriptions and how to complete the process.

 Subscriptions Reduce Seats

 If needed, you can request a seat reduction for your subscription.
 However, you may risk losing content if you wait for the system to remove the seatholders automatically upon renewal.
 To maintain access to private and shared content, make sure to free up the number of seats being reduced before the renewal date.
-Learn more about reducing seats in a subscription in this article.
+Learn more about reducing seats in a subscription.
 (For Articulate 360 trials, read this article when buying fewer seats than the number of users in your trial.)

 Subscriptions Expire or are Cancelled

-When you cancel your subscription or let it expire, your personal content stays with your Articulate ID, but shared content remains with the original subscription.
-We'll keep your content on our servers for up to six months after your paid subscription expires or your free trial ends.
-Read this article to know what to do before canceling your subscription.
+If you cancel your subscription or let it expire, any personal content stays with an individual’s Articulate ID, but shared content remains with the original subscription.
+We’ll keep that content on our servers for up to six months after your paid subscription expires or your free trial ends.